In this article

 Essentially, a receipt looks back at a completed transaction, while an invoice looks forward to a pending payment.

-What Is A Sales Receipt?
+What Is a Sales Receipt?

 A sales receipt is a written document you receive from a seller after you purchase goods or services.
 It acts as documented proof of a financial transaction, verifying that you've paid for the items you received or the service that was rendered.